Reporting app hangs

 Please note that v6.0.0 or above of bugsnag-android-core is required for this plugin.

-The plugin can be configured by passing it an AppHangPluginConfiguration object with one or more of the following options:
+The plugin can be configured by passing it an AppHangPluginConfiguration object with one or more of the options detailed below.
+By default, stack sampling is disabled and the plugin will trigger an event when a hang of 3 seconds or more is detected.

 AppHangConfiguration appHangPluginConfiguration = new AppHangConfiguration();